-Still, when a preacher starts talking about trailer hitches and latigos on Easter Sunday you can be certain of two things.
+Still, when a preacher starts talking about trailer hitches and latigos on Easter Sunday, you can be sure of two things.
 First, you are in a Cowboy Church.
-Second, you are going to experience an interesting sermon, and when he brought belt buckles into the equation the humor made a point that was hard to miss.
+Second, you are going to experience an exciting sermon, and when he brought belt buckles into the equation, the humor made a point that was hard to miss.
 If you are wondering how these items can be used in an Easter message, you are in the same place I was Easter morning.

 Before going into the sermon itself, I must make another point.
 If you’ve never heard traditional hymns performed by a country group with a steel guitar, you have missed something.
-My only regret about this Easter morning was they did not do “The Old Rugged Cross.”
+With that said, I had one regret on this Easter morning.
+They did not sing “The Old Rugged Cross.”
 They did last year, and it was unbelievable.
 This year, one of the group did a solo of “He’s Alive.”
-His voice was not the best, but it was still amazing.
+It was amazing.

 You don’t want the trailer hitch to break.
 You don’t want the latigo to break while you ride, and you certainly did not want Pastor Tim’s belt buckle to fail during the sermon.
 The pastor is a bit on the hefty side if you get my drift.
-Cowboy humor aside, the pastor used these examples to good purpose.
+Cowboy humor aside, the pastor used these examples to make his point.

 That was the point of Pastor Tim’s sermon.
 Without the resurrection we have nothing.
 The crucifixion of Jesus was horrible.
 He suffered greatly, and as the Bible teaches, he was a substitutional sacrifice for humankind.
-However, many creatures were sacrificed to atone for sins in the past, and none led to a guarantee of salvation and eternal life.
+However, many creatures were sacrificed to atone for sins in the past.
+None of those sacrifices led to a guarantee of salvation and eternal life.
 By itself, the death of Jesus was not enough.

 The resurrection is the trailer hitch to which we can hitch our future.
 It is the latigo that will keep us riding toward eternity with the Father.
 It is the belt buckle that holds our faith and hope together.

 As with any sharing of a pastor’s message, these are my words, not necessarily the pastors.
-This the message I heard him speak.
-To hear the sermon yourself, click here.
-It is well worth a listen.
+This was the message I heard him speak.
+To listen to the sermon yourself, click here.
+It is well worth a look.